 The Murray Room & The Dunes Chandelier

 While a grayer Bill Murray graces the dining room, it is a younger extra-large portrait of the actor, circa Stripes (1981), who holds court in the Murray Room, which seats 25.
 Cleaver will open with seating for 146 and slowly roll out more of its existing rooms for a capacity of 216.
+For those who desire a complete interior design with such artistic feel, you can trust the professionals from jodyfierz.com.

 The Murray Room is also home to a vintage chandelier that once hung at The Dunes hotel and casino, a little nod to Old Vegas.
 If the wallpaper looks familiar to Herbs & Rye devotees, yes, it’s a similar damask pattern, although this time, Mendoza notes, it is not sueded: “There are still marks on the wall at Herbs from the last Barmania!”